The Banking Regulation Review: Liechtenstein

 The regulatory regime applicable to banks

-Because Switzerland did not join the EEA, this led to a situation where several transitional periods and solutions had to be implemented.
+Because Switzerland did not join the EEA, this led to a situation in which several transitional periods and solutions had to be implemented.
 With the signing into force of the Vaduz Convention, most of these problems were solved.
 Switzerland still does not have the same access to the European market – especially in the field of services – as Liechtenstein and other EEA members.
-However, the Vaduz Convention helps.
+However, the Vaduz Convention8 helps.

-The main acts and laws governing the activities of banks are:
+The main acts and laws governing the activities of banks9 are:

 - the Act of 18 June 2004 on financial market supervision;